John Twenge: Veneration

 St John of Bridlington was commended for the integrity of his life, his scholarship, and his quiet generosity.

 He was the last English saint to be canonised before the English Reformation.
 King Henry V attributed his victory at Agincourt to the intercession in heaven of this Saint John and of Saint John of Beverley.
 Women in difficult labour may pray to St John of Bridlington as their patron saint and he is also associated with the local fishing industry.

 At All Saints Church, Thwing, there is a window showing St John of Bridlington and St Cecilia.
 There is a St John Street in Bridlington named after him, an old thoroughfare linking the "Old Town" that grew up around Bridlington Priory with the quayside community of fishermen and traders.
 At St Andrew's Church, Hempstead, Norfolk, a wooden panel showing John of Bridlington depicts him holding a fish and in episcopal robes, though he never served as bishop.

+The Wollaton Antiphonal contains the only surviving source of the melodies which form his Office.